Best Amazon AWS DevOps Tools: A pipeline, source code repository, build, and deployment with Amazon Web Services

 Artifact (WAR file) copied to S3 bucket

-As the name suggests AWS Codedeploy is the deployment service which automates the deployment of the application (in this case WAR file) to the Amazon EC2 Linux or Windows instances.
+As the name suggests AWS Codedeploy is the deployment service that automates the deployment of the application (in this case WAR file) to the Amazon EC2 Linux or Windows instances.

 AWS CodeDeploy depends on a YAML file called appspec.yml which has instructions on the deployment to the EC2 instances.